Hotlynn2/DATA-ANALYSIS-PYLADIES/README.txt

 For this task, consider yourself a newly employed Data Analyst.
 The head of your department at your company has given you the following instructions:

-1. Download zipped files A_NEWLY_HIRED_DATA_ANALYST.zip

-2. Prepare a data set using the following files:
+1. Prepare a data set using the following files:

 	a.
 NAICS 2017 – Statistics Canada: Description of the North American Industry Classification System (NAICS).
 All you would need to understand for this task is, how the